Dealing with WorkCover as an injured worker

 Sometimes you may contact the insurer and request something be actioned and you don’t hear back.

-For example, you may need physio treatment so you obtain a letter from your doctor saying that you need physio.
+For example, you may need physiotherapy treatment so you obtain a letter from your doctor saying that you need physiotherapy.
 You send this off to the insurer but don’t hear back.

 In instances such as these, you shouldn’t wait and just expect that things are being processed on your behalf.